MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet-core-to-windows-vm.md

 # CI/CD of an ASP.NET Core app to a Windows virtual machine

-Visual Studio Team Services (VSTS) provides a highly customizable continuous integration (CI) and continuous deployment (CD) pipeline for your ASP.NET Core apps.
-This quickstart shows how to set up CI and CD processes to deploy an ASP.NET Core application to a Windows virtual machine (VM) in Azure.
+Visual Studio Team Services (VSTS) provides a highly customizable continuous integration (CI) and continuous deployment (CD) pipeline to automatically deploy your ASP.NET Core apps to a Windows virtual machine (VM) in Azure.

 You'll use the VSTS portal to set up CI/CD.
 Your CI process runs the .NET Core commands to restore packages, build and test the app, and finally publish artifacts.
 Your CD process automatically picks up these artifacts and deploys them to your environment.
 Finally, you'll test it all out by pushing a small code change into your team's git repo.
 Your CI/CD processes will automatically deploy the change.